 The institution's file servers also have a snapshot capability used for quick access to storage checkpoints.
-Snapshots are near-instantaneous, transparent, read-only, online copies of the active file systems, and IT staff can quickly recover deleted or modified files without the need to restore from tape backups that are stored offsite.
+Snapshots are near-instantaneous, transparent, read-only, online copies of the active file systems, and IT staff can quickly recover deleted or modified files without the need to restore from portable hard-drive backups that are stored offsite.
 Snapshots are performed daily and kept for up to 30 days.
 As a further measure of data protection, the Managed hosting team utilizes a separate set of high-availability filers in a separate datacenter.
-This second set of filers also referred to as Nearstore destination filers, mirror the same data and retention from the source.
-This added layer protects data in the event of site disasters.
-Both the file system snapshots and the database backups are stored on disk with specific retention periods for more efficient recovery.
+This filtering system goes through the district network and utilizes hyper-converged systems attached to multiple SAN arrays and backed up with Microsoft's Data Protection Manager.

 In addition, LTC preserves and protects student records by the use of storage devices, duplicate physical and/or digital records, and security files, which ensure both the preservation and security of the records from fire, theft, vandalism, and other adverse actions.
-Hard copy permanent student records are securely stored in locked, fireproof vaults.
-Since 1990, duplicate electronic student records are maintained.
-Two systems, the Technology Online Management (TOM) system and Skyward, are used to maintain electronic records and are backed up on a regular schedule.
-The TOM system backups are kept at an offsite location.